BridgetSquidget/hackathon/README.md

 ## File Organization

-# The stuff we'll get rid of before the final submission
+# The stuff we'll get rid of before the final submission:

 ## Notes and Brainstorming
 - What we're looking for in teammates
   - TBD